GabrielGhe/GabrielGhe.github.io/_posts/2015-01-31-learn-react-part-2-render-gotchas.md

 <!-- Overview -->
 <h3>Overview</h3>

 A general rule of thumb for returning multiple elements from the `render` function is to wrap everything with a `<div>`.
-[Egghead Video](https://egghead.io/lessons/react-hello-world-first-component)
+Here's the [Egghead Video](https://egghead.io/lessons/react-hello-world-first-component) for you to follow along.

 <!-- Content -->
 <h3>Content</h3>